Sammie Babbie

 The biggest strengths that I bring into our sessions

-My Approach and Areas of Strength With over 26 years of experience as a Licensed Clinical Master’s Level Social Worker (LMSW) and Certified Advanced Alcohol and Drug Counselor (CAADC), I’ve had the privilege of supporting individuals, children, teens, couples, families, and veterans through many of life’s challenges and transitions.
+My Approach and Areas of Strength, see my website for more details: https://chscounselingllc.com/ With over 26 years of experience as a Licensed Clinical Master’s Level Social Worker (LMSW) and Certified Advanced Alcohol and Drug Counselor (CAADC), I’ve had the privilege of supporting individuals, children, teens, couples, families, and veterans through many of life’s challenges and transitions.
 My approach is grounded in compassion, respect, and collaboration—I believe that meaningful healing happens best in a space where you feel safe, understood, and empowered to grow at your own pace.
 I’ve also been honored to serve veterans and military service members, both within the VA Medical Center (VAMC) system and in the community, helping them navigate PTSD, depression, anxiety, trauma recovery, and the transition to civilian life.
 My greatest strengths lie in building genuine connections, creating a safe and trusting environment, and tailoring each session to meet each client’s unique needs.
 I am deeply committed to listening with empathy, honoring each person’s story, and helping clients uncover their inner strengths and resilience.
 Clients often share that they feel truly heard and supported, and that our work together helps them make real, lasting changes in their lives.
 As a trauma-informed and evidence-based clinician, I integrate methods such as Cognitive Behavioral Therapy (CBT), Motivational Interviewing (MI), Dialectical Behavior Therapy (DBT) skills, mindfulness, and psychoeducation to support healing and growth.
 What stands out about my approach is how I weave these methods together in a flexible, person-centered way—meeting clients where they are and focusing on practical, realistic strategies that fit their goals and pace.
 I provide virtual therapy for individuals experiencing anxiety, depression, ADHD, PTSD, grief and loss, substance use and recovery challenges, stress, and life transitions.
 My work as a Certified Advanced Alcohol and Drug Counselor (CAADC) also allows me to provide specialized care for clients managing substance use, recovery, and co-occurring mental health concerns.
 My goal is to help clients strengthen emotional regulation, build resilience, and reconnect with a sense of hope, purpose, and balance.
 A significant part of my work has focused on providing culturally responsive care to individuals and families from diverse, immigrant, and first-generation backgrounds.
 I value creating space to explore identity, belonging, and acculturation challenges, helping clients embrace their strengths and navigate change with confidence and self-compassion.
-I also have extensive experience working virtually with children, adolescents, and families—supporting children with behavioral challenges, emotional regulation, ADHD, and school-related stress, while partnering with parents to strengthen communication, structure, and connection at home.
-In couples therapy, I help partners rebuild trust, deepen understanding, and enhance emotional connection.
-My goal is to help couples develop healthier communication and relational patterns that promote long-term satisfaction and mutual respect.
+I also have extensive experience working virtually with preteens and parents—supporting children with behavioral challenges, emotional regulation, ADHD, and school-related stress, while partnering with parents to strengthen communication, structure, and connection at home.
+In addition, I primarily work with partners individually to better understand each person’s needs, expectations, and relational patterns, bringing couples together as needed to address differences and develop shared solutions.
+This approach ensures that both partners feel heard and acknowledged.
+My work is grounded in the Gottman Method and focuses on Gottman’s Four Pillars—friendship, effective conflict management, shared meaning, and positive perspective—to help couples rebuild trust, improve communication, and strengthen emotional connection.
 A core part of my professional journey has been my work with veterans and military service members.
 I have over five years of direct experience working within the Veterans Affairs Medical Center (VAMC) system, where I specialized in PTSD, depression, anxiety, trauma recovery, and reintegration challenges.
 I also assist with referrals to VA and community-based programs to ensure veterans have access to the full range of services and resources available to them.
 My approach is trauma-informed, grounded in respect for military culture, and focused on strengthening resilience, coping skills, and emotional stability.
 All of my sessions are provided virtually, making therapy accessible, flexible, and convenient for those balancing busy lives or living in remote areas.
 My commitment is to meet each client with empathy, openness, and genuine care—creating a safe, nonjudgmental space where healing and growth can truly take place.

 The clients I'm best positioned to serve